Kansas Department of Administration, Division of Facilities Management

 What is the most frequent mistake in completing the Statement of Qualification?

-How long will it take to get pre-qualified after a contractor sends a Statement of Qualifications?
+How long will it take to get pre-qualified after a contractor sends a Statement of Qualification Application?

-A contractor should allow a minimum of 3 to 4 weeks for the processing of their submissions.
-Once we log in your application we review and check references and analyze the evaluations we have on file for your company.
-If we are missing information in your application, you will be notified in writing to supply the missing info.
-Once your status is determined, you will be notified in writing.
+A contractor should allow 1 to 2 weeks for the processing of their submissions.
+Once the application is logged-in it is reviewed and evaluations on file for your company are analyzed.
+If information is missing in your application, or if we determine we need additional information you will be notified in writing via e-mail to supply the missing information.
+After all information is recieved, your status is determined and you will be notified in writing via e-mail of your status.
 [Back to Top]

 How do I get a list of pre-qualified contractors?